lbryio/spec/index.md

 <!-- done -->

-A _claim_ is a single metadata entry in the blockchain.
+A _claim_ is a single entry in the blockchain that stores metadata.
 There are two types of claims:

 <dl>
   <dt>stream</dt>